Skip to the content.

 image

 Congratulations!
-You now have a Python environment with necessary packages to run all the exercises.
-Now finish exercises inside intro.py.
+You now have a Python environment with the necessary packages to run all the exercises.
+Now go ahead and try the exercises inside intro.py.